 In 2014, the Company established two subsidiary stock incentive plans for the acquisitions of Sound and National Cardiovascular Partners.
-The Company divested its controlling interest in Sound on June 28, 2018, see note 17 for information.
-Compensation expense associated with the Sound subsidiary stock incentive plan was \$10,698 and \$32,419 for the years ended December 31, 2018 and 2017, respectively.
-The remaining subsidiary stock incentive plan related to National Cardiovascular Partners is immaterial to the Company.
+The Company divested its controlling interest in Sound on June 28, 2018.
+Compensation expense associated with the Sound subsidiary stock incentive plan was \$10,698 for the year ended December 31, 2018.
+The subsidiary stock incentive plan related to National Cardiovascular Partners was terminated early in September 2019 and income of \$613 related to the stock incentive was recorded for the year ended December 31, 2019.

-(f) Long-term Incentive Plan 2016
+(f) Long-term Incentive Plan